CUUPIDON/MISSME-Tools/README.md

 I originally wrote these because I thought that maybe Blender would work like Photo Shop and I could, in a way, record actions.
 I did find a way to do that and I just sorta sat on them for a while.
 Then I got off my behind and made a simple interface so they're more friendly to use.

-I will try to improve them as best I can but I want to be sort-of open source?
-Sorry If I don't seem well-versed, I've written these with no previous coding experince and I want others to be able to contribute any knowledge that they might have.
-Soo, the .py scripts are also included in the download.

 ### Some things to expect:
 1. It does not fully automate the experince so please do not expect it to do so.